Nursing department awarded Champlin grant for high-fidelity manikin in sim lab

 “By working with both low- and high-fidelity manikins, nursing students can practice a wide range of skills in a simulated hospital environment, from providing physical care, administering medications and treatments, and intervening in emergency situations,” Cherubini said.

-Newport Hospital staff have also used the Sim Lab for Emergency Room training procedures that included the Newport Fire Department personnel.
+Salve Regina’s sim lab features the same manikins used at medical schools around the world, and the University has ongoing partnerships that provide access to the technology for professional development opportunities.
+Newport Hospital staff have used the sim lab for emergency room training procedures that included Newport Fire Department personnel.
 And a partnership with the Rhode Island Division of Elderly Affairs’ respite care project provided its students access to the lab for training in palliative and end-of-life nursing care.
 Future outreach efforts include a plan to support EMT training.